-- Any amount given up to $9,999 USD will be celebrated with your name on the wall of our facility’s main hall.
+- Any amount given from $100 to $9,999 USD will be celebrated with your name on the wall next to our facility’s chapel.

-- If our Home of Hope will be built, the plaque with God’s promise, that is central in our building story, will get an honorable place there and we will add another plaque below with those names of God’s ambassadors who want to give strong testimony that God’s Word is trustworthy, by donating to our facility purchase at least $10,000 USD.
+- After Home of Hope is built, the plaque with God’s promise, that is central in our building story, will get an honorable place there and we will add another plaque below with those names of God’s ambassadors who want to give strong testimony that God’s Word is trustworthy, by donating to our facility purchase at least $10,000 USD.

-- By giving $50,000 USD you will receive additional recognition with your name on one of TAT’s three offices, the Family Radio office, the Pastoral Care and Counselling Center office or newspaper office.
+- By giving $50,000 USD you will receive additional recognition with your name on one of TAT’s three offices, the Family Radio office or the Pastoral Care Center office.

-- By giving $60,000 USD you will receive additional recognition with your name listed as donor on our seminary-meeting room.
+- By giving $60,000 USD you will receive additional recognition with your name listed as donor on our small classroom.

-- By giving $70,000 USD you will receive additional recognition with your name listed as donor for our smaller classroom.
+- By giving $70,000 USD you will receive additional recognition with your name listed as donor for our medium classroom.